Hybrid divide-and-conquer approach for tree search algorithms

-To apply Grover's search over a rooted tree structure, the idea is to use an ``advice'' register, which tells the algorithm which child to take, when two options are possible, i.e.~select the $b$ parameter of $ch2$ when $chNo(v) = 2$.
+Our application of Grover's search over a rooted tree structure follows the following principle.
+We make use of an ``advice'' register, which tells the algorithm which child to take, when two options are possible, i.e.~select the $b$ parameter of $ch2$ when $chNo(v) = 2$.
 Let $v_1, v_2, \ldots, v_n$ be a path from the root $v_1 = r$ to a leaf $v_n$.
 For each guessed $v_i$ along the path, i.e.~where $chNo(v_i) = 2$, a subsequent unused bit of the advice string determine the choice.
-Finally, the $n^{th}$ vertex is checked by the search predicate.
-For this process to be well defined, we clearly require as many bits in the advice string as the largest number of branches along any path.
+Finally, the $n^{th}$ vertex is checked by the search predicate $P$.
+For this process to be well defined, we clearly require as many bits in the advice register as the largest number of branches along any path.

 We now show that the size of the advice can also be independent from the actual tree size.
 To do so, we first discuss tree shapes for which Grover exhibits extremal behavior.